Ha Shing Chi: Tuen Mun Progoal

 Ha returned to the top-tier division campaign as he joined First Division club Tuen Mun Progoal in the 2008–09 season.
 He was one of the key members and featured in most of the matches.
-His great performance attracted Happy Valley, which later Ha joined after the season.
+His great performance attracted Happy Valley, which Ha joined after the season.

 Happy Valley

 Ha joined fellow First Division club Happy Valley in the 2009–10 season.
 However, he only featured three league matches throughout the season.
-Happy Valley were also relegated after the season.
+Happy Valley was also relegated after the season.
 He left the club eventually.

 Southern

-Ha returned to the second-tier division and joined newly promoted side Southern.
+Ha returned to the second-tier division and joined the newly promoted side Southern.
 In the first season, he helped the team to win the champions of Junior Shield by scoring the winning 2–1 goal in the 63rd minute.
 He opted to stay at the club after the season.

 As the club's left back first choice, he helped the club gain promotion to the First Division for the first in club history as Southern placed second in the league table.
 This also meant Ha's second return to the First Division.

 In the 2012–13 season, he did not feature the first five Southern matches.
 As the club wished to improve their defence, Ha started in Southern's sixth match against South China, and the match eventually ended with a goalless draw.
-Give rise to Ha's impressive performance, he became the usual left back starter in the following matches, not just having done defensive work, but also often provided freekick assists.
+Given Ha's impressive performance, he became the usual left back starter in the following matches, not just having done defensive work, but also often providing freekick assists.
 He has been selected to the Team of the Week twice in the season.